-To easily identify and process messages received by you:
+To easily identify and process messages you receive:

-- Add a callback to a dynamic pattern with tt_pattern_callback_add.
+• Add a callback to a dynamic pattern with tt_pattern_callback_add.
 When you retrieve the message, the ToolTalk service will invoke any message or pattern callbacks.
-See "Dynamic Message Patterns" for more information on placing callbacks on patterns. - Retrieve the message's opnum if you are receiving messages that match your ptype message patterns.
+See Chapter 9, "Dynamic Message Patterns" for more information on placing callbacks on patterns.

+• Retrieve the message's opnum if you are receiving messages that match your ptype message patterns.